olizyusuf/olizyusuf.github.io/Portofolio.md

 ## IT Field Engineer.

-Responsible for supporting the company's KDS client at all levels as part of a IT Field Engineer.
+I currently work at PT.
+Kahar Duta Sarana as a IT field engineer.
 Ensuring that all hardware and software is configured and installed correctly.

 Duties:

 - Configure and testing of any new Hardware and Software (Point of Sales and Auto ID).
-- Installing and Operation Windows Desktop and Linux Desktop.
-- Supporting users over the telephone and remote.
-- Travelling to client sites to help with install, repair, deployment, and troubleshooting.
+- Onsite services to help with install, repair, deployment, and troubleshooting.

 Documentation : [Click here](http://olizyusuf.github.io/)